transreductionist/mjwise-rkr-gst/README.md

+## NOTE: Here is a repository that implements the Running Karp-Rabin Matching and Greedy String Tiling algorithm in Python.
+This ended up being used on the Heroku site that had the application to manage the data.

 # RKR-GST Algorithm
 ## Running Karp-Rabin Matching and Greedy String Tiling
 The algorithm described here was implemented following the psuedo-code (see Appendix A) given in the paper by